+By joining Birding Ecotours’ Zimbabwe birding tours you will not only encounter large numbers of stunning bird species but will also see many of Africa’s large and charismatic mammal species.
 Zimbabwe, officially the Republic of Zimbabwe, holds some of the most enticing lands in southern Africa, complete with immense swathes of wilderness that are brimming with all sorts of wildlife, including all of Southern Africa’s big game and a wealth of birds, along with hosting a vast array of scenically breathtaking areas, none more widely-known than the incredible Victoria Falls, and being home to some of the most friendly and hospitable people on the planet.

 Zimbabwe is a landlocked country, situated in southern Africa and bordered by South Africa, Botswana, Zambia, and Mozambique and largely covering an area between two great rivers, the impressive Zambezi River to the north and the mighty Limpopo River to the south.
 This land is said to host some of the most fertile soils in Africa, and the country’s true potential remains untouched.
 Although Zimbabwe has faced many challenges, such as land issues and economic collapse, the resilience of its people remained strong through it all, as did the country’s tourism sector.
-The truth is, Zimbabwe has a great many exciting and surprising highlights, and its people are all determined to share them with others.
+The truth is, Zimbabwe birding tours hold a great many exciting and surprising highlights, and its people are all determined to share them with others.

 Read More About Zimbabwe